Navigation

 Joining a Party

 Playing with others is one of the best parts of Nightmist.
 Party members share experience from kills made in the same room, so grouping up is always worthwhile.
-Click a player's name and use the Invite button, or ask someone to invite you.
+Type /invite <name> to invite someone to your party (or ask them to invite you).
 Once in a party, party chat lets you speak privately to your group.

 Tip: Healers are always in demand.
 If you're a Cleric, Paladin, or Druid, you'll have no trouble finding groups.